Miniseries review: Jane Eyre (1973), directed by Joan Craft, adapted by Robin Chapman

 One of the scenes from the book which has a tendency to be left our or changed a lot is Rochester as a gypsy.
 It’s not a long scene by any stretch of the imagination, but it’s there.
 You can tell the proposal scene is shot in a studio.
 The plants have wilting leaves from being left out too long, and you can hear noises from the crew in the background!
 When they finally kiss, it’s a bit meh, but Rochester goes at it pretty well.

 There are many good points of this adaptation.
-For instance, I like St. John Rivers – he’s stiff and so cold he’s slightly scary, which is the image I have of him from the book.
+For instance, I like St John Rivers – he’s stiff and so cold he’s slightly scary, which is the image I have of him from the book.
 Stiff as a board.
 It also has some bad points, such as the voiceovers.
-They’re good, gives a feel of the book, but when they are there to show internal monologue at the same time the camera dwells on Jane’s face, it gets weird, because the voiceovers go on for too long.
+They’re good, give a feel of the book, but when they are there to show internal monologue at the same time the camera dwells on Jane’s face, it gets weird, because the voiceovers go on for too long.
 While the internal monologue might not be very long, when it’s a camera shot of Jane being asked something and she mulls it over in her mind for 20 seconds, with the camera focused on her face.
 It doesn’t work.

 What does work, at least for me, is Rochester.
 Michael Jayston was apparently born and raised here in Nottingham, so that gives him a few bonus points as well, but even without that, his Rochester is not just a brute.
-He’s sarcastic but also has a humourous glint in his eye.
+He’s sarcastic but also has a humorous glint in his eye.

 It’s a lot better than the ’70 version (York/Scott), but not as good as the ’83 version (Clarke/Dalton).
 It’s an adaptation well worth watching, though.
 Listen out for the studio background noise during the proposal scene.
 Sounds like something is falling down or something like that.
-Perhaps you can figure out why Jane only has one fascial expression – that of SURPRISE!
+Perhaps you can figure out why Jane only has one facial expression – that of SURPRISE!